xavierleune/aerospike-client-php/doc/aerospike_get.md

 ```

 **Aerospike::get()** will read a *record* with a given *key*, where the *record*
-is filled with an associative array of bins and values.
+is filled with an array of bins and values.
 The bins returned in
 *record* can be filtered by passing a *select* array of bin names.
 Non-existent bins will appear in the *record* with a NULL value.

 ## Parameters

-**key** the key under which to store the record.
-An array with keys 'ns','set','key'.
+**key** the key under which the record can be found.
+An array with keys ['ns','set','key'] or ['ns','set','digest'].

 **record** an array of key, metadata, and bins:
 ```